duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/994_AMOD18_TheObstavoidAlgorithm.md

 ## Video of expected results {#demo-theobstavoidalgorithm-expected}

-please add our video to the vimeo account, you can find it here:
+Please add our video to the vimeo account, you can find it here:
 994_AMOD18_TheObstavoidAlgorithm/movie_clips_for_vimeo/the_obstavoid_algorithm_movie.mp4

 <div figure-id="fig:the_obstavoid_algorithm_movie">